MetLife Foundation donates $1.2 mn for Covid relief efforts

-New Delhi, May 25 (IANS) In light of the continuing pressures on healthcare, frontline workers, individuals and families, MetLife Foundation has donated $ 1.2 million, to support relief efforts and alleviate the strains on India's healthcare system.
+New Delhi: In light of the continuing pressures on healthcare, frontline workers, individuals and families, MetLife Foundation has donated $ 1.2 million, to support relief efforts and alleviate the strains on India's healthcare system.

 The donation will be channelled through not-for-profit organizations that are working in close collaboration with central and local governments: Habitat for Humanity, American India Foundation, Healing Fields Foundation and Trickle up.